Men. A thought-provoking guest post about them by Rebekah Neal:

 But men… men at home?

-This is something that has been upon my heart, especially in light of the Josh Duggar scandal, as well as other recent incidences.
+This is something that has been upon my heart, especially in light of some recent failures and scandals.

 Are our men really at home?